ethcatherders/1559-outreach/README.md

 - org or project name
 - link to a public source explicitly claiming one of the following: Support, Neutral, Reject, TBD

+While there is no exact precedent for this type of direct survey, given the scope of the change, we thought it important that application communities become familiar with the mechanisms that make 1559 work.
+It is not expected that explicit polling for EIPs will become common in the future.

 Name&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;|Category&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;|	Position&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;	|	Notes
 ---	|	---	|	---	|	---
 1inch	|	App	|	🟩 Support	|